Gatherings with music in Zambia: work

 Iya iya iya iya iya iya

-Come and help me, you lying in the anthill
+Come and help me, you who are lying in the anthill

 Where my mother stayed/lived, I am crying for myself, oh friends